bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 making the investment worthwhile for researchers doing computationally intense statistical or simulation modelling.
-The intended audience of this post includes researchers who are newcomers to using C, or might be interested in learning C as means to speed up their analyses, perhaps through [integration with R](http://adv-r.had.co.nz/C-interface.html) (more on this in a future post).
+The intended audience of this post includes researchers who are newcomers to using C, or might be interested in learning C as a means to speed up their analyses, perhaps through [integration with R](http://adv-r.had.co.nz/C-interface.html) (more on this in a future post).
 I'm not going to focus so much on how to code in C, but rather the logic of what pointers are and how they are